CSPI-QE/ocp-ci-docs/docs/Guides/OCP CI Internals/Secrets_Guide.md

 `cubbyhole/` is just your users personal space for any secrets you want to store.
 We care about `kv/` this is where you'll find secret directories that correspond to the collections that you are a member of.

-From here you can use the UI to view, create, edit, and delete secrets.
+From here you can use the UI or Vault CLI to view, create, edit, and delete secrets.

 ### Secrets in OpenShift CI
 In order to use a secret in Vault in OpenShift CI, the secret must include two key/value pairs: